Tanmay-24/SQL_ChatBot_Llamaindex/README.md

-# PDF-Demo-Chatbot
+# SQL_ChatBot_LlamaIndex

-A system for extracting, processing, and querying construction project PDF documents using vector search.
+A natural language interface for querying SQL databases using LlamaIndex and LLMs.

 ## Overview

-This project provides tools to:
+This project provides a conversational interface to query SQL databases using natural language.
+It leverages:
-- Extract content from PDF documents containing construction project specifications and submittals
+- LlamaIndex for query processing
+- Large Language Models for text-to-SQL conversion
-- Process and transform the extracted data
+- Query validation and correction capabilities

-- Store document embeddings in Milvus vector database
-- Query the documents through a vector search API
+## Features

+- Convert natural language questions to SQL queries
+- Query validation to ensure accurate responses
+- Automatic retry mechanism for failed queries
+- Support for multiple tables and complex queries
+- Handles SQL database schema understanding

 ## Setup

 ### Prerequisites

 - Python 3.x
-- Docker and Docker Compose
+- Access to a SQL database
+- OpenAI API key

 ### Installation